OpenDMA/langchain-opendma/docs/tutorials/03_agentic_rag_vectorstore.md

 Head over to the open source [OpenDMA](https://opendma.org) project to learn how to connect your ECM to LangChain.

-The approach demonstrated here requires to setup a vector store in advance.
+The approach demonstrated here requires setting up a vector store in advance.
 This can be a very time consuming and expensive operation.
 Even worse, it might introduce security and compliance risks as the data in the vector store is no longer under the access control of your ECM.

-An [Agentic RAG with OpenDMA Retriever](./04_agentic_rag_retriever.md) leverages the full text search capability built into many ECM systems, like Alfrresco.
+An [Agentic RAG with OpenDMA Retriever](./04_agentic_rag_retriever.md) leverages the full text search capability built into many ECM systems, like Alfresco.
 With an agent as orchestrator, the RAG can run multiple keyword based full text searches to compensate for the lack of similarity search offered by vector stores.